Rio Audio: History

 On March 21, 2003, SONICblue filed for Chapter 11 bankruptcy protection and then sold off its main product lines; Rio Audio was sold to Japanese firm D&M Holdings, which owned audio brands such as Denon, forming part of their Digital Networks North America subsidiary.
 Rio Audio was based in Santa Clara, California.
 Its president from that time until March 2004 was Jeffrey Hastings.

 Like some other competitors in the digital audio player business, the Rio brand was unable to compete effectively against Apple's dominant iPod series of audio players.
 In August 2005, D&M Holdings announced the discontinuation of its production of audio players, after it had licensed its digital audio software technology to chipmaker SigmaTel the month before.
-The Rio brand and trademarked were retained by D&M Holdings.
+The Rio brand and trademarks were retained by D&M Holdings.